 Pet Passport Cost in the European Union

-For EU member states, the pet passport system is standardized:
+For EU member states, the pet passport system is standardised:

 - Microchipping: €20–€50.